 We’re delighted to return to Bristol Cathedral for our 2018 Spring Season with this screening of the inspirational historical drama Chariots Of Fire, based on the true story of athletes Eric Liddell and Harold Abrahams as they trained for the 1924 Paris Olympics.

-Enjoy welcome drinks and live music on arrival, then watch the film in the atmospheric setting of Bristol Cathedral’s nave – it’s sure to be a night to remember.
+Enjoy welcome drinks and live music on arrival, then watch the film in the atmospheric setting of Bristol Cathedral’s Chapter House – it’s sure to be a night to remember.

 Two successful British athletes run for differing reasons: devout Christian Eric Liddell runs as a means of glorifying God, whilst Harold Abrahams runs to overcome anti-Semitism and class-based prejudice.
 When the pair are among those selected for the 1924 Paris Olympics, they are each confronted with dilemmas – Liddell must choose between his faith and his career, and Abrahams neglects his relationship in his quest for sporting glory.